 - I don't have enough money.

 - I'm too busy finishing incomplete classes from last semester.

 - I'm too busy with extracurricular activities.

 - I'm studying for the GMAT, GRE, CPA or other similar exams.

 - I'm suspended from my college, and cannot register.

-** Graduate Students who have an assistantship or who have completed their formal course work and are working on their thesis/dissertation, will need to complete the full-time enrollment verification form.
+Graduate Students who have an assistantship or who have completed their formal course work and are working on their thesis/dissertation, will need to complete the Full-time Enrollment Verification Form.

-Request for Reduced Course Load Forms:
+Request for Reduced Course Load Forms

-Forms are available at the Office of International Affairs in the Briggs Library.
-You must first see your international advisor before dropping below a full course of study.
-Bring your Exception Form with you to the meeting, as all requests for a Reduced Course Load Authorization must be signed by an academic advisor, and usually require a note of explanation from the academic advisor.
-You must then submit the signed form to your international advisor during a scheduled appointment.
+Forms are available at the Office of International Affairs in the Hilton M. Briggs Library.
+You must first see your international adviser before dropping below a full course of study.
+Bring your Exception Form with you to the meeting, as all requests for a Reduced Course Load Authorization Form must be signed by an academic advisor, and usually require a note of explanation from the academic advisor.
+You must then submit the signed form to your international adviser during a scheduled appointment.
 If approved, the form is processed and kept in your permanent file in the Office of International Affairs.
 One copy should also be kept by you.
 It is important to keep copies of your signed Request for a Reduced Course Load Authorization Forms.
 You may be required to present them to a U.S. consular or USCIS official in the future if you request a new visa stamp, file for a change of visa status or request an adjustment of status to permanent residence.